jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

 It's up to you :wink:!

-Here are some tips that may be useful for the rest of this hands on:
+Here are some tips that maight be useful:

 * Focus on the happy path.
 Don't worry about what may go wrong in corner cases.
-In the begining, you can mange to just throw a runtime exception (`raise NotImplementedError()`) for instance, and you will take care of it later.
+In the begining, just throw a runtime exception (`raise NotImplementedError()`).
+You will take care of it later if necessary
-* Start with primitives or simple types, like strings for path variables.
+* Start with primitives or simple types, like strings for path variables

 ### Outer loop RED: :dart: Done with Analyzer unit tests?

-Did you finish all unit tests for Analyzer class ?
+Did you finish all unit tests for Analyzer class?
 Run the acceptance test, it will point the next unit test to write!

 For instance, in the following output, the acceptance test is telling us to implement `finder.list_directory`.
-This is why it is usual to call this kind of test a guiding test.
+This is why we call it a guiding test.

 ```bash
 ERROR: test_index_should_use_search_engine_to_index_published_image_and_the_text_it_contains (acceptance.test_analyzer.TestAnalyzer)